Ensuring Universal Access and Inclusive Mobility in Tbilisi Metro

 Cities Development Initiative for Asia (CDIA)

-Cities Development Initiative for Asia (CDIA) is a multi-donor trust fund managed by the Asian Development Bank (ADB).
+Cities Development Initiative for Asia (CDIA) is a multi-donor trust fund managed by the Asian Development Bank.
 As a project preparation facility, it helps secondary cities in Asia and the Pacific prepare bankable and sustainable infrastructure investments.
-It receives funding support from Austria, European Union, France, Germany, Republic of Korea, Spain, Switzerland, and Urban Climate Change Resilience Trust Fund.
+It receives funding support from the governments of Austria, Germany, the Republic of Korea, Spain, and Switzerland.

 Leave your question or comment in the section below: